 To help students transition into the college-prep environment, Freshmen Wellness and Resource opportunities take place first semester for all Dashers.Freshman Wellness* | first semester freshman year

-This interactive experience takes place twice each week and is design to help freshmen transition from the middle school to the high school environment.
+This interactive experience takes place once each week, on the Extended Instruction period, and is designed to help freshmen transition from the middle school to the high school environment – and to the DSHA environment in particular.
 Freshman Wellness connects students with the people, resources, and opportunities at DSHA which are here to help each student make the most of their freshman year and beyond.
 In Freshman Wellness groups, students will work with school counselors, campus ministers, teachers, administrators, and members of the Applied Wellness program to participate in thoughtful discussions, work together on activities, build relationships, and learn more about themselves and DSHA.

 Some of the things students will learn and practice include: